I3S-ESSnet/Documents/oslo-meeting/minutes.md

 France and Istat : not sure it is possible.
 Istat : in the case of IS2, the software has been created in the context of Eurostat (an ESSNet) Sweden : not sure to understand the complexity of the subject.
 Linagora : the question is if all of us want to have Eurostat on the copyright.

+Next steps : summarize the interviews and the same time analyse the code to see if there is compliance action to undertake.
+If there is compliance breaches, first estimation of the worload to correct will be given.
+A scenario for a general organisation will be also delivered.